arjunmakesthings/itp-blog/content/intro-to-physical-computing/final-project-2_log.md

 so, for my final project (see original attempt at [[intro-to-physical-computing/final-project-1_log|final-project-1_log]]), i want to build a portable, hackable synthesizer, without a microcontroller, that simply uses electricity to generate sound (that i could then orchestrate musically).

 ---
+# ethos:
+every time i open this page to update, i want to remind myself this:

+> the point of this project is to <mark>experiment</mark>, and to <mark>further my understanding</mark> of how electricity moves (and produces sound).

+---
 ### 251109:
 [[prisha]] responded to my request of 555-timer-ics, after [[people/david rios|david rios]]'s recommendations of using them. she shared the book: *handmade electronic music*, by nicolas collins.